Florence Mendheim: Life and career

-Born in Illinois, Mendheim attended Washington Irving High School in New York City and completed New York Public Library training in 1918.
+Born in Illinois, one of three children of German-Jewish immigrants Bettie and Max Mendheim, she attended Washington Irving High School in New York City and completed New York Public Library training in 1918.
 She worked in various NYPL branch locations over the next twenty-five years, receiving both a bronze and a silver service medal in recognition of her years of employment.
 Correspondence from library administrators and supervisors indicate Ms. Mendheim had chronic health problems that led to her early retirement in the late 1940s, although little is known of her personal life.
 She also served as secretary of the Committee for Arab-Jewish Understanding, an organization attempting to negotiate compromise regarding the situation in Palestine in the late 1930s and 1940s.
 Mendheim's archives contain evidence of her literary aspirations as well, in the form of numerous manuscripts for articles, plays, poems, and stories.
-She was unmarried, and her papers were donated by her brother Arthur following her death at age 85.
+She was unmarried, and her papers were donated by her younger brother Arthur following her death at age 85.